Yom Teruah 5780—The Prophetic Implications

 According to rabbinic tradition, blowing the shofar on Yom Teruah symbolizes the final regathering of Israel.
 The Hebrew Scriptures indicate that, “a great trumpet shall be blown,” to call the scattered descendants of Abraham, Isaac and Jacob back to their ancestral homeland (Isa.
 27:13).
 Many believe the final regathering will coincide with a future celebration of Yom Teruah.

 The 89th Psalm confirms the Davidic Covenant in the context of a plea for God to restore the nation of Israel.
-The remainder of the psalm confirms the following:
+The remainder of the psalm affirms the following:

 - God’s covenant with David will endure (vv.
 3-4, 20-23).